 So the categories of man and woman are radial and prototype-based, but are they cluster categories?
 Can they contain members with non-overlapping traits?
 There is certainly room in some people’s gender categorization systems.
 I know plenty of people who would accept both a butch lesbian and a femme non-body-modifying transwoman as members of the category woman, but I don’t know how typical they are.

 My feeling (and again I’m being descriptive here) is that the fundamentalist interpretations of gender categories are stronger than with mother.
-A lot of people insist that genitals are the essential criterion, and are either unaware of the wide range of intersex conditions that complicate that picture.
+A lot of people insist that genitals are the essential criterion, and are unaware of the wide range of intersex conditions that complicate that picture – or uninterested in them.
 Many people will either ignore exceptions or put them into a catch-all category of “freaks.”

 A lot of this seems to be due to the fact that there are two categories, woman and man, and they’re generally considered to be all-inclusive (everyone is a man or a woman) and mutually exclusive (no one is both a man and a woman).
 To allow people with penises into the category of woman is to open up the possibility that someone could be both man and woman.
 There is no corresponding category of non-mother that corresponds to mother in this way.

 It would probably be possible to devise a clever test to determine whether gender is a cluster category for a given person, and test a sample of Americans to figure out how widespread it is.
 In the absence of this, we’ve just got speculation.

 That’s as far as I think I can go being purely descriptive.
 Stay tuned for my prescriptive ideas about how gender should be.